Why people gossip and how to avoid it

 “I am more interested in what you are up to.”

-“Let’s talk about something more positive or decide what we’re going to do this afternoon.”
+“Let’s talk about something more positive or decide what we will do this afternoon.”

 “I feel uncomfortable listening to negative judgments about people unless we figure out how to help them.”